 The facility offers fully equipped laboratories, a seminar room, marine aquarium tanks, marine displays, computers, and catering facilities.

-The Department of Marine Science oversees five vessels in safe ship management which are available for research and teaching activities.
+The Department of Marine Science oversees four vessels in safe ship management which are available for research and teaching activities.

 The University owns field stations on Stewart Island and in Deep Cove, Doubtful Sound, Fiordland.